 This is one area where Google Drive and Dropbox really differ.
 When you open and work on a file, those changes are saved automatically.
 The files and documents are then synced within the program so they can be accessed from any device or browser.

-Google Drive literally downloads and uploads the entire document in order to sync it.
+Google Drive downloads and uploads the entire document to sync it.
 Sometimes you will see a delay when accessing a document from a device different than the one the changes were made from.
 For example, if changes were made from your desktop, opening the file from your cell phone may not show the changes right away.
-Often it required closing down the app and reopening it in order to see the changes.
+Often it required closing down the app and reopening it to see the changes.
 This allows Google Drive to catch up with itself and sync the changes properly so you can access them.
 It doesn't take too long, but depending on your device and its speed it can be frustrating to wait a bit or perform extra steps for syncing to happen.
 Also, if you lose Wi-Fi before Drive has a chance to sync, some of your work may be lost.

 Dropbox uses a block-syncing method.
 Instead of downloading and uploading an entire file, Dropbox simply saves and syncs just the changes made to the document.
 This is much quicker than Google's way of syncing.
 If you are using the collaboration features within Dropbox, block syncing makes changes appear for everyone more quickly.
 It also means you don't have to wait as long to access changes yourself when logging into Dropbox from another browser or device.